 As Drivetrain Engineer this year, I designed and engineered the Knuckle.
 This component attaches the rest of the drivetrain assembly (motor, gearbox and wheels) to the chassis, through the suspension arms.
 It also houses the gears for a 2 stage, single speed planetary gear reduction.

+The knuckle was designed in SolidWorks, and analyzed in ANSYS Mechanical.
+FEA is a super powerful tool, but only if used correctly.
+Garbage in = Garbage out.
 Setting up the load cases correctly was critical to design a safe and reliable part that lasts the required fatigue cycles.

 I am passionate about automobiles and the engineering behind them - it's been a childhood dream of mine to work on cars.
 I finally got the opportunity now that I'm an adult.
 I spent most weekends the summer after I bought my BMW 318ti working on it - fixing electrical issues, refreshing suspension components, and repairing whatever else kept breaking.
 It was made in 1998 after all.